Adokiye/corsali-fullstack-technical-interview/readme.md

 - run `npm install && npm run dev`
 - Open `localhost:3000` in your browser

+# Note
+Internet may be needed because of the react-mde cdn being used

 ## DEVELOPMENT AND APP integration Guide:

 - app structure tree: